daviebadger/books/restructuredtext/restructuredtext.rst

 Image Directives
 ^^^^^^^^^^^^^^^^

-Images are not a part of markup by design.
-Directives provide better power in the sense of potential configuration.
+Images are not a part of markup by design, because directives provide better power in the sense of potential configuration.
 There are two image directives:

 * ``image``
 * ``figure``